goooseman/devsparks-blog/README.md

 - Videos for each lifehack
 - Twitter/Telegram/WhatsApp auto-post
 - Css cache
+- Play with text align
+- autojump is not explainatory enough, visual playground?

 ## Tech Stack 🛠️
 We use a range of technologies to make this project possible: